macabdul9/midas-IIITD-task/README.md

     drive.mount('/content/drive')<br/>

  you will be redirected to a page asking for a authorization code associated with you google acccount(on which you have uploaded               the dataset)
- - start running the notebook cell sequentially after install the dependencies using above mentioned command
+ - start running the notebook cell sequentially after installing the dependencies using above mentioned command

 Note: check the path of the files and folder properly